 This half term, cook, bake, explore and create

-So with half term knocking at the door next week, we thought we would compile some ideas to help get you prepared and keep you and your family busy over the half term.
+So with half term here, we thought we would compile some ideas to help get you prepared and keep you and your family busy over the half term.
 Please share with us what you do on our Facebook page and offer ideas for others too.

 Cooking together strengthens family bonds as you spend quality time together communicating about the meal at hand.
-With all the extra time at home during the COVID-19 pandemic, now is the perfect time to teach your children basic kitchen skills and help set them up for a lifetime of culinary know-how.
+It is the perfect time to teach your children basic kitchen skills and help set them up for a lifetime of culinary know-how.
 At any age, children who learn to cook gain independence.
 The youngest in the family can feel a sense of industry while teens will be empowered to fend for themselves when they fly the nest.

 Make it fun, take it in turns for each member of the family to choose a recipe and cook a meal and then score each other.
 Whoever is the winner gets crowned Heritage Master Chef Winner of the week.